booktoshi/DoginalBox/README.md

-# NODE RUNNER Dogecoin Node Docker Setup - Currently Updating Container.
+# DoginalBox - Currently Updating Container.
 Check back for Updates in a couple of days.

 ![Node Runners](images/docker.png)